-Watch our video interview with John Sheridan (Digital Director, The National Archives) to find out how MirrorWeb enables the long-term preservation of all UK government web and social media communications.
+Watch our interview with Digital Director John Sheridan to find out how MirrorWeb archives all UK government web and social media communications.

 Every archived file is time-stamped, immutable and stored in an ISO-compliant format to ensure authenticity and legal acceptance.